Table of organization and equipment: Soviet Union and Russia

 The commissar, Tkachenko, went on to urgently request vehicles (including ambulances, of which there were none), small arms and support weapons, draught horses, and a closer supply base.
 After the first day of fighting he further reported that the lack of high-explosive shells forced the artillery to fire armor-piercing rounds at enemy firing points and troops; there were no cartridges for the submachine guns; many of the men's uniforms and footwear were worn out; and it was impossible to commit the replacements into the fighting because of the lack of weapons.

 The actual personnel (field ration) strength of Red Army units and formations during the first 30 months of the Second World War seldom if ever met the specified shtat totals.
 Manpower shortages were routine if not endemic.
 When Operation Barbarossa began, the average strength of divisions facing the Germans was about 67%; with enormous variations, the average totals began to rise before offensives as Stavka refilled the divisions in advance of operations, and then formations were ground down in battle.
 Several instances of divisions continuing to operate with only hundreds of men are recorded.
 On main attack axes in mid-1943, average personnel strengths reached 75-80% of the required shtat.

+In the late 1950s the Soviet Ground Forces began forming motor rifle divisions.
+By Directive of the Commander of the Troops of the Belorussian Military District No. 03/0065 of 19 April 1957, the 55th Guards Rifle Division was reorganized into the 55th Guards Motorized Rifle Division Shtat No. 5/730-5/745.
+As of December 1, 1962, the division was organised under Shtat No. 5/220 and its motor rifle regiments under Shtat No. 5/221, while its artillery regiment was organised in accordance with Shtat No. 5/225.
+No. 5/223 appears to have covered independent tank battalions of motor rifle divisions.